gonzalomarcos/NiFi/README.md

 </details>

 ### Groovy parser
-* Parse all type of logs through a groovy script, if regex fails, the flowfile will be transferred to failure, just tweak it and add your regex to parse events.
+* Parse all type of logs through a groovy script, if regex fails, the flowfile will be transferred to failure, just tweak it and add all the regular expressions you want to parse events.